devassistant/dapp/README.rst

   run:
   - pingpong: python3 *script

-Let's assume that the above script is ``~/.devassistant/assistants/crt/test.yaml``.
-The corresponding executable assistant has to be ``~/.devassistant/files/crt/test/script.py`` and can look like this::
+Let's assume that the above assistant is ``~/.devassistant/assistants/crt/test.yaml``.
+The corresponding PingPong script has to be ``~/.devassistant/files/crt/test/script.py`` and can look like this::

   #!/usr/bin/python3
   import dapp

-  class MyAssistant(dapp.DAPPClient):
+  class MyScript(dapp.DAPPClient):
       def run(self, ctxt):
           if 'name' in ctxt:
               name = ctxt['name'].capitalize()